septianytup/superstore-sales-analysis/README.md

 | Splitting Order Date Information | Simplify analysis based on a specific day, month, or year. | Day, Month, and Year columns added. |
 | Add Delivery Time Column | Measure shipping efficiency by calculating the difference between Order Date and Ship Date. | Added Delivery Time column in days. |

-**2. Exploratory Data Analysis (EDA)**
+**2. Data Analysis**

-The EDA process aims to uncover patterns, trends, and insights within the dataset.
+Data analysis process aims to uncover patterns, trends, and insights within the dataset.
 By utilizing Pivot Tables, various analyses were performed to address specific business questions and objectives.
-Below are the steps taken for the EDA process:
+Below are the steps taken for the data analysis process:

 | **Steps**  | **Method**  | **Goal** |
 | ------------ | ------------ | ------------ |